Sex For Seniors & Seniors For Sex

 What Relationships Might Suit Our Needs & Desires?

-Many seniors think of their sex lives from perspective of their past practices and don’t fully realize the opportunities that are available to those with open minds to discover.
-We owe it to ourselves to explore the options for greater pleasure and satisfaction.
+Many seniors think of their sex lives from the perspective of their past practices and may not fully realize the opportunities currently available.
+Don’t we owe it to ourselves to explore the options for greater pleasure and satisfaction?

-• Psychological – past trauma, depression, lost libido, need for independence, or just never enjoyed it.
+Psychological – past trauma, depression, lost libido, need for independence, or just never enjoyed sex.

-• The settlers.
-Some believe it is the norm that seniors should not be having sex, so they don’t pursue the possibilities.
+The settlers.
+Some believe that seniors not having sex is the norm, so they don’t pursue the possibilities.
 They submit to their perceived fate.

-• The seekers.
-These are individuals who want to have a vibrant sex life, and they are engaged through their current relationship(s) or looking for new ones.
+The seekers.
+These are individuals who want to have a vibrant sex life, and they are sexually engaged through their current relationship(s) or are looking for new ones.

-• The explorers.
-These open-minded souls look to increase and optimize fun and pleasure.
+The explorers.
+These open-minded souls are looking to increase and optimize their fun and pleasure.
 They investigate new options and expand their range of activities and relationships.

 What Relationships Might Suit Our Needs & Desires?

 Hookups.
 Casual sex through hookup websites like Tinder are generally thought of as the exclusive domain of younger people and the LGBTQ+ community, but seniors are also participating.
-It’s often just sex to satisfy horny people without attachment.
+It’s often just about sex to satisfy horny people without attachment, although there are many long-term relationships that have begun on such sites.
 Statistics for senior casual sex are not directly available, but trends toward less commitment are rising as evidenced by the significant rise in sexually transmitted diseases in our age cohort.

 Close Friends with Benefits.
-This is an emerging solution, similar to FWB, for couples who have close attachments to one another but want less time commitment and a more open arrangement than a partnership would require.
-This is out-of-the-box problem solving that fits many of the more open-minded of today’s seniors.
-It offers an additional benefit to couples who connect intensely at some levels but are not sufficiently compatible and don’t want to live together in a day-to-day environment.
+This is an emerging solution, similar to FWB, for couples who have close attachments to one another but want less time commitment and a more open non-monogamous arrangement than a partnership would require.
+This out-of-the-box problem solving fits many of the more open-minded of today’s seniors.
+It offers an additional benefit to couples who connect intensely at some levels but are not sufficiently compatible or just don’t want to live together in a day-to-day environment.
 This also works well for couples who live far apart or are only available part time.

 Monogamous Romantic Partnerships.
 Romantic partnerships are like marriages without government or religious underwriting.
 Generally, there is mutual agreement to the arrangement.
 Cohabitation is common but not necessary.

 Marriages.
 Marriage is a legal agreement to form a new entity.
 Many feel it is important to invest the time, hassle, and funds required for religious and/or personal reasons.
 In addition, with the agreement of both parties, other legal constructs can be added, such as prenuptials and postnuptials, to customize the formalities as desired.
-The older the partners, the less likely marriage will be chosen.
+The older the partners, the less likely marriage will be chosen, primarily due to potential legal, financial, and healthcare complications.

-Open Relationships.
+Open Relationships (Ethical and Consensual Non-Monogamy).
 An open relationship means each partner is allowed to independently have one or more outside sexual partners.
-It's an arrangement that both parties agree is committed in some form (often a marriage) but is non-exclusive or non-monogamous.
-The arrangement's agreement terms are key.
+It's an arrangement for committed couples (often a marriage) but is non-exclusive or non-monogamous.
+The arrangement's agreement terms are key and need to be carefully worked out.

 Polyamory.
 A polyamorous relationship is a romantic or sexual relationship with more than one partner together at the same time, with the full consent of all involved.
 Typically, each partner has a relationship with the group together and with each other individually.
 A throuple is a polyamorous relationship among three people who are romantically and intimately involved with each other.